Attention

 - How are we assessing the risk to the child’s siblings?

-Supporting the parent (after their child’s disclosure)
+Supporting the parent after a child’s disclosure

 The best way of understanding how a parent is experiencing and responding to information is to notice their emotional responses and talk to them about it.
 Children who receive a supportive response from their parent are better able to respond to interviews and give evidence in court as well as have better recovery experience (Eastwood, 2003; Cossins, 2002).
 A parent who receives a supportive response from the practitioners and supports around them are far more able to respond supportively to their child.